 - Keep track of fines or penalties associated with products

 Product safety is just as important as other measures since it is the very thing that your company will make money off of.
-So, it’s important to make sure the products are safe and in great condition.
+So, ensuring the products are safe and in great condition is important.

 Reduction in Carbon Emissions

 Reducing your company’s carbon footprint could mean significant impacts on the environment and in a good way.
 Reducing global greenhouse gas emissions by investing in renewable energy and energy efficiency improvements is one of the best ways to achieve environmental sustainability.

 It can also be measured so that businesses will know if they are doing their part in limiting their impacts on climate change.
 Through vehicle use, electricity and power, burning fossil fuels, and using heat, more carbon emissions are being released into the air, contributing to a slow but present environmental change.